dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

   - Disabled Guest accounts.
   - Configured Restricted Groups to control local administrators (**HR users excluded from admin rights**).
 - Linked HR Lab GPO to the Accounts OU.
-- Verified policy scope by applying GPO at OU level.
+- Verified policy scope by applying GPO at the OU level.
 - Forced policy update on client machine using gpupdate /force.
-- Restarted client to apply all Group Policy settings.
+- Restarted the client to apply all Group Policy settings.
 - Confirmed policy enforcement across domain-joined systems.
 <br>